-On 11 May 2021, plaintiff in an asbestos personal injury action (Gilbride) filed a complaint in the Superior Court of New Jersey Law Division - Middlesex County, which named as defendants R. J. Reynolds Tobacco Company, individually and as successor-by-merger to British American Cosmetics, along with various other defendants.
-The complaint was served on RJRT on 26 May 2021.
-The complaint alleged that plaintiff was exposed to asbestos-containing cosmetic talcum powder products sold and supplied by the defendants (and/or their predecessors in interest), which allegedly caused her to develop mesothelioma, and asserted claims under state law, including for negligence, breach of warranty, strict liability in tort, marketing an ultra-hazardous product, failure to warn, product liability, negligent misrepresentation, fraudulent concealment, and civil conspiracy.
-Plaintiff seeks unspecified compensatory and punitive damages jointly and severally against the defendants.
-A stipulation for voluntary dismissal was filed with the court on 7 July 2021.
+On 22 December 2022, plaintiffs in an asbestos personal injury action (Marion Mannooch and Harvey Mannooch) filed a complaint in the Supreme Court of the State of New York (New York County), which names as a defendant BATUS Holdings Inc., along with various other defendants.
+The complaint was served on BATUS Holdings Inc. on 28 December 2022.
+The complaint alleges that plaintiff Marion Mannooch was exposed to the defendants' asbestos and asbestos-containing talcum powder and cosmetics products, which allegedly caused her to develop mesothelioma, and asserts claims under state law, including for negligence, breach of warranty, strict liability, conspiracy, and fraud.
+Plaintiffs seek unspecified compensatory and punitive damages.
+BATUS Holdings Inc. filed a motion to dismiss BATUS Holdings Inc. for lack of personal jurisdiction on 27 January 2023.